MykytaFedorin/BikeXpress/README.md

 # BikeXpress
-The task was to prepare the software project on paper.
+The task was to prepare the software project on paper discribing: customer's specification of project and planned software system structure using UML diagrams.
-UML diagrams was used.